sarnold/meta-small-arm-extra/README.rst

 * allwinner A64/H5/H6 (pine64, pine64-plus, etc)

 There is also some new machine support for espressobin (both legacy and new device trees) and pine64/pine64-plus on mainline.
+Some new "convenience" images for router devices (mainly edgerouter and espressobin) were also added.

 Previous work on morty for testing imx6 etnaviv graphics includes custom kernel / u-boot recipes for nitrogen6x (imx6q Boundary Devices machine).